-Net mortgage approvals for house purchases in the UK fell to 61,013 in December 2025, down from a downwardly revised 64,072 in the previous month and well below market expectations of 64,800.
-This marked the lowest level since June 2024, underscoring the broader cooling in the UK housing market through 2025.
-Activity weakened after the expiry of a temporary tax break on certain home purchases, while buyer demand was further restrained in the run-up to Finance Minister Rachel Reeves’ annual Budget in November, as households delayed decisions amid concerns that higher-value properties could face increased taxation.
-Meanwhile, approvals for remortgaging, which only include refinancing with a different lender, rose by 1,600 to 38,400 in December.
-The effective interest rate on newly drawn mortgages edged lower to 4.15% in December, from 4.20% in November.
-Meanwhile, the rate on the outstanding stock of mortgages increased slightly to 3.92%, up from 3.90% the month before. source: Bank of England
+Net mortgage approvals for house purchases in the UK fell to 59,999 in January 2026, down from 61,007 in December and below market expectations of 62,000, marking the lowest level since January 2024.
+The decline highlights the broader cooling in the UK housing market, which was weighed down last year by the expiry of a temporary tax break on certain home purchases and subdued buyer demand ahead of the November annual budget.
+Remortgage approvals, covering refinancing with a different lender, also fell to 38,100 in January from 38,400 in December.
+The effective interest rate on newly drawn mortgages edged down to 4.09% from 4.15%, while the rate on the outstanding stock of mortgages slipped slightly to 3.90% from 3.92%. source: Bank of England

-Mortgage Approvals in the United Kingdom decreased to 61.01 Thousand in December from 64.07 Thousand in November of 2025.
-Mortgage Approvals in the United Kingdom averaged 80.96 Thousand from 1986 until 2025, reaching an all time high of 151.80 Thousand in May of 1988 and a record low of 9.37 Thousand in May of 2020.
+Mortgage Approvals in the United Kingdom decreased to 60 Thousand in January from 61.01 Thousand in December of 2025.
+Mortgage Approvals in the United Kingdom averaged 80.92 Thousand from 1986 until 2026, reaching an all time high of 151.80 Thousand in May of 1988 and a record low of 9.37 Thousand in May of 2020.
 This page provides the latest reported value for - United Kingdom Mortgage Approvals - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United Kingdom Mortgage Approvals - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+United Kingdom Mortgage Approvals - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Mortgage Approvals in the United Kingdom decreased to 61.01 Thousand in December from 64.07 Thousand in November of 2025.
-Mortgage Approvals in the United Kingdom is expected to be 70.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Mortgage Approvals in the United Kingdom decreased to 60 Thousand in January from 61.01 Thousand in December of 2025.
+Mortgage Approvals in the United Kingdom is expected to be 61.50 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United Kingdom Mortgage Approvals is projected to trend around 67.00 Thousand in 2027 and 69.00 Thousand in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast